jhleakakos/get-your-movies-here/README.md

 You can view more info about each of these in the models directory.

-To populate these collections, except for users and reviews, please see the next section.

-## Seed Data
+To populate some of these collections blah blah blah

 The seed_data folder contains starter data and scripts to initially populate the database.
 The seed_all.js script contains all of the other scripts.
 You can comment/uncomment from that file or run each of the other scripts on their own.

+Code blocks

-## Front End
+## Running App

-This app primarily uses [Bootstrap](https://getbootstrap.com) on the front end.
-There are a handful of custom css properties in the public directory.
+Before running the app, make sure the mongodb service is running.
+For instance, on Linux, use `systemctl start mongodb` or `systemctl enable mongodb.`

+Once the MongoDB service is up, use `npm run nodemon` in the app directory to start the app.

+Open web browser and go to URL

-## Back End
+## Roles

-This app uses a Node/Express/MongoDB stack on the back end

-# GIFs
+The app has no users in the database by default.
+To create an admin account:

-- samples
+- run the app
+- create a standard user with the Register feature
+- go back to terminal and run `mongo` to start the MongoDB shell

+In the MongoDB shell:

+- run `use getyourmovieshere` to switch to the app database
+- \*run `db.users.findOne({"username": *username*})` to confirm you have the right user

+Users are set with the role of customer by default.
+To promote a user from a customer to an administrator (role of "admin"):

+- \*run `db.users.updateOne({"username": *username*}, {$set: {"role": "admin"}})`

+Once you have an administrator account, you can use the app interface to change other users to administrators or customers.

+Put in steps to change permissions here or point reader to look below with screenshots and admin panel instructions

+\* substitute desired username in place of *username*

-## APIs
+# APIs

 Movie data and data sets come from the [API](https://developers.themoviedb.org/3/) from [The Movie Database](https://www.themoviedb.org/).
 This product uses the TMDb API but is not endorsed or certified by TMDb.